lmos-ai/lmos-website/docs/multi_agent_system/overview.md

 Web of Things can us help in building an open multi-agent architecture:

 1. **Agent Discovery and Description:**
 WoT offers standardized mechanisms for agent discovery and description through its Thing Description (TD) format.
 This allows agents to express their capabilities and services in a consistent, machine-readable way.
 By implementing a common protocol like TD, agents in the LMOS framework can broadcast their functionalities dynamically, facilitating real-time discovery by other agents.
-This capability helps eliminate barriers to integration and enhances collaboration among diverse agents.

 2. **Interoperability Across Diverse Networks:**
 WoT uses open standards to ensure interoperability among different devices and services, even when they are implemented on different platforms.
 Similarly, in an open multi-agent architecture, agents often need to communicate across different platforms and protocols (HTTP, MQTT, WebSockets, etc.).
 WoT ensures that agents, regardless of their underlying technology or platform, can communicate and collaborate seamlessly across different networks, following open, protocol-agnostic principles.

 3. **Dynamic Agent Discovery and Metadata Propagation:**
 In WoT, devices and services can dynamically propagate metadata using protocols like mDNS for local discovery and can register on centralized directories for broader access.
 In LMOS, this approach can be adapted for agent discovery, where agents dynamically register and propagate their metadata to a centralized Agent Registry for efficient querying.
-This allows LMOS agents to discover each other in real time based on specific needs or capabilities, similar to how WoT devices discover and interact with services.
+This allows LMOS agents to discover each other in real time based on specific needs or capabilities.

 4. **Security and Trust:**
 WoT places a strong emphasis on secure communication and privacy through security mechanisms that protect data and ensure trustworthiness between devices.
 In LMOS’s multi-agent system, data privacy and security are paramount.
 The same WoT security frameworks can be applied to ensure that communication between AI agents remains secure, agents adhere to privacy standards, and sensitive data is protected throughout agent interactions.